DanielaVF/Movie-Management-System/README.md

 # Movie-Management-System
-App for renting movies with an option to rent/return/add users and UI for customers

 The project is based on recreating an application for renting movies, with various functions and an available catalog.
 A menu with easy-to-use options was created so that the user can manage their profile in a simple way.